RisshiN24/SceneXplain-LangChain-Image-Captioning-App/README.md

 ### Description:

 A Streamlit web app that allows users to upload an image and receive a caption OR provide a public URL to the image and get a caption.

+### Credits:

+Thank you to petermartens98 and Faiqaslam.